elena-marcos-macias/Ttest/README.md

 - Extract the contents of the `.zip` file.
 The directory should contain the following structure:

   - 📁 `data`: the only folder the user needs to modify.
-    - The file `instructionsANOVA1f.json` is a text file that **must** be edited by the user.
+    - The file `instructionsTtest.json` is a text file that **must** be edited by the user.
     - Paste your Excel file with the data into this folder.
   - 📁 `requirements`: external functions necessary for the script to run.
   - 📁 `results`: output folder where the resulting Excel (.xlsx) and MATLAB figure (.fig) files will be saved.
   - 📁 `utils`: internal functions required for the script.
-  - `ANOVA1f.m`: the main MATLAB script to be executed.
+  - `Ttest.m`: the main MATLAB script to be executed.
   - `README.md`: this documentation file.
   - There may be additional files not relevant to the user. **Do not delete them.**